SCIFIHISTORY.NET

 I ask you: what male among us could resist braving what remains after the Nuclear Apocalypse if we get damsels like the lovely Laurene Landon by our side?
 I'm okay with it, and such was the devastation that was America 3000.
 Landon was born on this day in 1957.

-One of the slickest single-season SciFi comedies to come out of the 1990's was Fox TV's poorly received The Adventures of Brisco County, Jr. As part of the cast, Christian Clemenson (above middle) played Socrates Poole, the occasionally nervous busybody who sometimes gave Brisco (fan favorite Bruce Campbell) his marching orders.
+One of the slickest single-season SciFi comedies to come out of the 1990's was Fox TV's poorly received The Adventures Of Brisco County, Jr. As part of the cast, Christian Clemenson (above middle) played Socrates Poole, the occasionally nervous busybody who sometimes gave Brisco (fan favorite Bruce Campbell) his marching orders.
 Clemenson was born on this day in 1958.

 Though she's no doubt far more well known for her work in comic circles, the lovely Vicki Lewis turned up as a brainy scientist trying to stop Godzilla (1998) from destroying mankind.
 Lewis was born on this day in 1960.
-[Source: IMDB.com]

 The great Arye Gross even managed to steal a little scenery as the near-criminal in an early exchange with Tom Cruise from Steven Spielberg's Minority Report (2002).
 Gross was born on this day in 1960.

-Character actor Casey Siemaszko (above left, with the 3D glasses on) turned up as one of the trio supporting the nefarious Biff in Robert Zemeckis's Back to the Future (1985).
+Character actor Casey Siemaszko (above left, with the 3D glasses on) turned up as one of the trio supporting the nefarious Biff in Robert Zemeckis's Back To The Future (1985).
 Siemaszko was born on this day in 1961.

 Earlier in her professional career, the lovely Clare Grogan (above center) had a recurring spot aboard the BBC's Red Dwarf.
 Grogan was born on this day in 1962.